KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 -ac_reward=100000000 -ac_perc=10000000 -ac_founders=100
 ```

-The above parameters result in rewards of 1 coin per block, except for every 100th block.
-On each 100th-block interval, 1 coin is rewarded to the miner(s), as usual, and 10 additional coins are paid to the founder's address.
+The above parameters result in mining rewards of 100000000 satoshis (1 coin) per block, with a difference on every 100th block.
+On the 100th block exception, 1000000000 additional satoshis (10 coins) are paid to the founder's address.

+The coins rewarded to the founder are created at the moment of payment, thus increasing the overall coin supply.
+See [`ac_perc`](../installations/asset-chain-parameters.html#ac-perc) for more details.

-Use `-ac_pubkey` to send the founder's reward to a normal address.
+Use `ac_pubkey` to send the founder's reward to a normal address.

-Use `-ac_script` to send the founder's reward to a multisig address.
+Use `ac_script` to send the founder's reward to a multisig address.

 ## ac_pubkey

 The `ac_pubkey` parameter designates a pubkey for receiving payments from the network.
 These payments can come in the genesis block, in all blocks mined thereafter, and from every transaction on the network.

-This parameter is not inteded for isolated use, and it should only be activated on chains that also use at least one of the following parameters, -ac_perc and -ac_founders.
+This parameter is not inteded for isolated use.
+It should only be activated on chains that also use at least one of the following parameters: `ac_perc`, `ac_founders, or `ac_import=PUBKEY`.

-It is used in combination with [`ac_perc`](../installations/asset-chain-parameters.html#ac-perc), which sets the amount that is sent to the address.
-If `ac_perc` is not set, the only effect of `ac_pubkey` is to have the genesis block be mined to the `pubkey` specified.

-If `ac_pubkey` is set, but `ac_perc` is not, this simply means the genesis block will be mined to the set `pubkey`'s address, and no blocks or transactions thereafter will mine payments to the `pubkey`.

-`pubkey` is a string that has 66 characters (a 33 byte hex encoded string).
-You can get the pubkey of an address by using the [`validateaddress`](../komodo-api/util.html#validateaddress) command in `komodod`, and searching for the returned `pubkey` property.
-The corresponding `private key` must be present/imported to the wallet before using `validateaddress`.
+The `pubkey` must be a 66 character string (a compressed pubkey).
+You can find this pubkey for any address by using the [`validateaddress`](../komodo-api/util.html#validateaddress) command, and searching for the returned `pubkey` property.
+(The corresponding `private key` must be present/imported to the wallet before using `validateaddress`.)

 #### :pushpin: Examples: